Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 Pincher's Pro Tip

 If your rates do increase, shop around before your renewal.
 Switching insurers after a total loss claim can often save you hundreds per year.
-Use our car insurance comparison guide to compare quotes.
+A total loss claim typically stays on your record for 3 to 5 years, so comparing quotes every year during that window is especially important.

 Insurance Coverage Gap Between Cars